glwagner/glwagner.github.io/_pages/projects.md

-[Oceananigans.jl] is a fast and friendly solver for the direct and large eddy simulation of ocean-relevant fluids problems in julia and using the MITgcm algorithm.
+[Oceananigans.jl] is a fast and friendly solver for the direct and large eddy simulation of ocean-relevant fluids problems in julia.
 I contribute to the development of [Oceananigans.jl] as part of the [CliMa] project.

-### [dedaLES]

-[dedaLES] is python software that uses the [dedalus] framework to provide solvers for Large Eddy Simulation of turbulence systems on both laptops and supercomputers. [dedaLES] is modular, so that fluid models (compressible turbulence, stratified turbulence, etc) and turbulence closures can be easily mixed and matched.
-My goal is to use [dedaLES] to model turbulence mixing in the oceanic surface boundary layer.
-I am developing [dedaLES] with [Keaton Burns].
+I use and develop Oceananigans.jl to study turbulent mixing in the ocean surface boundary layer.

 ### [FourierFlows.jl]